Uranium Dicarbide SDS

 Uranium carbide stored in water will form a hydride and ignite during warm weather.

 Conditions to avoid: May ignite itself if exposed to air.
-May burn rapidly with flare-burning effect and re-ignite after fire is extinguished.
+May burn rapidly with a flare-burning effect and re-ignite after the fire is extinguished.

 • Chlorine: Violent reaction, ignites at 150-180°C.